danMoksh/smartDonationBox/README.md

 ## Author
 - Written and maintained by Moksh Dandotiya.
 - Contact: moksh@duck.com

-This project is the original work of [Your Full Name], completed in 2025.

 ---
 *Note: This is not open-source software.
 See the LICENSE file for details.*